 This section is normative.

-XHTML documents aimed at public consumption by Web browsers, including HTML5 documents in XHTML synatx, SHOULD use the syntax described in Section 6: Using ITS Markup in HTML in order to adhere to DOM Consistency HTML Design Principle.
+XHTML documents aimed at public consumption by Web browsers, including HTML5 documents in XHTML syntax, SHOULD use the syntax described in Section 6: Using ITS Markup in HTML in order to adhere to DOM Consistency HTML Design Principle.

 Example 30: Using ITS 2.0 markup in XHTML